BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_4_Sending_Coins_with_a_Raw_Transaction.md

 ### Write the Transaction

-Writing these more complex raw transaction is surprisingly simple.
+Writing the actual raw transaction is surprisingly simple.
 All you need to do is include an additional, comma-separated JSON object in the JSON array of inputs and an additional, comma-separated key-value pair in the JSON object of outputs.

 Here's the example.
 Note the multiple inputs after the `inputs` arg and the multiple outputs after the `outputs` arg.
 ```